-Mr. Olson, age 68, has been since 1970 a partner in the law firm of Munger, Tolles & Olson LLP, which is one of several law firms that were retained by a subsidiary of the Company in 2009 and which may again be retained in 2010.
-He became a Director of the Company in September 2003 and is Chairman of the Compensation Committee.
-Mr. Olson is a Director of Berkshire Hathaway Inc., Edison International, City National Corporation and Southern California Edison and is a Trustee for Western Asset Funds.
-He is a Director and serves on the Audit Committee of the nonprofit RAND Corporation and is a Director of a number of other nonprofit organizations, including the California Institute of Technology, the Council on Foreign Relations and the Mayo Clinic.
-As a partner of a major law firm specializing in corporate and financial matters, Mr. Olson has significant experience in transactional, litigation and compliance matters involving public companies in the United States, as well as public policy challenges facing companies with global operations.
-As a Director of other public companies, Mr. Olson also has experience in governance matters affecting organizations of comparable size and scope as the Company.
+Mr. Olson, age 69, has been since 1970 a partner in the law firm of Munger, Tolles & Olson LLP, which is one of several law firms that were retained by a subsidiary of the Company in 2010 and which may again be retained in 2011.
+He became a Director of the Company in September 2003.
+Mr. Olson is a Director of Berkshire Hathaway Inc., Edison International, and City National Corporation and is a Trustee for Western Asset Funds.
+He is a Director and serves on the Audit Committee of the non-profit RAND Corporation and is a Director of a number of other non-profit organizations, including the California Institute of Technology and the Mayo Clinic.
+As a partner of a major law firm specializing in corporate and financial matters, Mr. Olson has significant experience in financial, transactional, litigation and compliance matters involving public companies in the United States, as well as public policy challenges facing companies with global operations.
+As a Director of other public companies and as an advisor to public company Boards of Directors, Mr. Olson also has experience in governance matters affecting organizations of comparable size and scope as the Company.